neurobagel/documentation/docs/maintaining.md

 Whether you have updated the Docker images, the [configuration](config.md), or the [data](#updating-the-data-in-your-graph) of your Neurobagel node, you will need to restart the services to apply the changes.

-!!! warning "Restarting the graph backend after an update can introduce problems"

-    If you have updated the data model or the data in your graph, you should **not** restart the graph backend services without first updating the data in the graph.

-    This is a current limitation of the deployment profile and we are working to resolve it.

-    In the meantime, here is how you can restart and update the services in your Neurobagel node without affecting the graph backend:

-    ```bash
-    docker compose down api query_federation federation
-    docker compose pull && docker compose up -d
-    ```

 To shut down a running Neurobagel node, navigate to the path on your file system where you have stored the `docker-compose.yml` file from the [initial setup](getting_started.md) and run: